 WALKING MARKING (2009 - present)

-Durational performance and drawing installation
+Durational performance and drawing installation.
+Site-specific video installation

 This ongoing project investigates the bodily experience of the passage of time and raises questions about presence, permanence, the meaning of a life's work, and the call to attentive awareness.
 It explores the traces (physical, energetic and memory-based) left by the body; the activation of space through physical and mental attention and intention; and the quality of physical presence composed of both present and historical energetic traces.
 It highlights the ability of simple acts of walking and marking to make and unmake spaces, and to facilitate the active attention which is the precursor for connection.